samposm/git-guide/3-creating-repositories-and-committing.md

 shows commits preceding the commit we have checked out.
 By adding the `--all` to the log command, we get a list of the full log.
 (Or, full log of commits in our `master` branch here, to be exact.)

+## What's Next?

+Now we can add commits to our project in a linear fashion.
+Next we should learn how to keep alternative lines of work in separate branches in a single repo, how to keep our local repo in sync with one or several remotes, and how to work together with other people by pulling their commits into our own repo.

+But I don't really feel that it is possible to meaningfully explain how to work with several branches, modify, reorganize and merge them, without first exposing something about git's internal representation of these things.